 Question: Can you give me your definition of SQL and a database?

-Explanation: This is a technical question that is usually asked early in the interview to confirm that you have experience in this field and as a conversation starter.
-It also provides the interviewer with a sample of your communication skills, the knowledge of which they will use during the rest of the interview.
+Explanation: This is a technical question that is usually asked early in the interview to confirm that you have experience in this field.
+It's also used as a conversation starter, and it provides the interviewer with a sample of your communication skills, the knowledge of which they will use during the rest of the interview.

 Example: “SQL stands for Structured Query Language.
-This is used to retrieve information from and to manage databases.
-A database is a collection of information stored in a structured format that enables the data to be manipulated, retrieved, and used for analysis or in data-driven decision making.”
+This is used to retrieve and send information in order to manage databases.
+A database is a collection of information stored in a structured format that enables the data to be manipulated, retrieved, and used for analysis or data-driven decision making.”

 Question: What are the differences between a DBMS and RDBMS?

-Explanation: An interviewer will ask this question to determine your depth of knowledge as a SQL Developer, as well as your understanding of the different tools used in this profession.
+Explanation: An interviewer will ask this question to determine your depth of knowledge as an SQL Developer as well as your understanding of the different tools used in this profession.
 Since this is a technical question, your answer should be in the form of a definition with little or no embellishment.

 Question: Can you name the commands which are important for managing a database in SQL?

-Explanation: Yet again, another technical question.
-When preparing for each interview as a SQL developer, you can anticipate the majority of the questions you will be asked will be technical questions.
+Explanation: This is yet another technical question.
+When preparing for each interview as an SQL developer, you can anticipate that the majority of the questions you will be asked will be technical questions.
 You can answer this question based on the commands you have used in the past if you have experience in SQL.
-Otherwise, state the most common commands used in this field based on your training and education.
+Otherwise, state the most common commands used in this field, based on your training and education.

-Example: “The commands used most often in my work as a SQL Developer fall into the categories of Data Definition, Transaction Control, Data Query, Data Manipulation and Data Control.
-Specific commands I use quite often are Create, Alter, Drop, Rename, Truncate and Copy.”
+Example: “The commands used most often in my work as an SQL developer fall into the categories of Data Definition, Transaction Control, Data Query, Data Manipulation, and Data Control.
+Specific commands I use quite often are Create, Alter, Drop, Rename, Truncate, and Copy.”

-Question: In your opinion, were the key factors affecting the functionality of a database?
+Question: In your opinion, what are the key factors affecting the functionality of a database?